top of page

 Between Structure and Play

+Looking at the works together, there’s a constant dialogue between control and spontaneity.
+Some compositions feel almost architectural — carefully balanced, measured, intentional.
 Others feel like they could shift at any moment, as if the elements were still in motion.

+That tension creates a kind of quiet energy.
 It’s not loud or dramatic, but it keeps your attention.
-You start to slow down, noticing small relationships between shapes, colours, and negative space.
+You start to slow down, noticing small relationships between shapes, colors, and negative space.

 A Personal Note

+Walking through the exhibition, I found myself thinking less about art history and more about process.
 About how ideas evolve.
 About how one artist’s experiment becomes another artist’s starting point.
 And maybe most importantly — about how simplicity is rarely simple.

 It’s the result of removing, refining, and repeating until something feels inevitable.